 What is your favourite travel memory?
 Driving an overland truck through the Serengeti – quite a move on from Whipsnade Zoo!

 I joined the Oasis family part time in September 2013 to do a general administrative role, such as looking after incoming bookings and everything to do with the ‘info’ desk as well as general office responsibilities.
-In December I took on a full time role and covered the ‘Africa desk’ until Natalie was back from her travel sabbatical.
+In December I took on a full time role and took on the 'Africa desk'.
 I got a chance to go on our Gorillas and Gameparks trip which was the most incredible experience, and I was properly initiated into the overlanding world.
 Rwanda was an incredible surprise with its lush mountainous scenery, and of course trekking with the gorillas was something I shall never forget.

-I have since taken on the role of Central Asia Sales & Operations which has been a really fun and interesting role and I’m just back from another adventure on the big yellow truck, to Kyrgyzstan.... somewhere I never would have gone before and which was an amazingly beautiful country.
+I have since been on a few more trips on the big yellow truck, including one to Kyrgyzstan.... somewhere I never would have gone before and which was an amazingly beautiful country.